 Before starting, it should be noted that pre-commit hooks should not be taken as a substitute for detection on the git server because local install of git hooks are the developers' individual responsibility, thus hard to enforce as an organization and easy to bypass.
 But it is an additional layer of defense that can help prevent big issues.

-How does the GitGuardian Shield work?
+How does ggshield work?

 - Advanced detection capabilities.
 Detecting secrets is very difficult and, if not done properly, can create large numbers of false positives.
 Using an external engine means that we can rely on the most advanced detection and where possible, check with the API providers if the key is in fact valid.

-- Up to date detection.
+- Up-to-date detection.
 We are constantly adding new detectors to our engine as well as constantly testing and modifying our algorithms.
-Using an API means you always have the most up to date detection without needing to upgrade systems.
+Using an API means you always have the most up-to-date detection without needing to upgrade systems.

 - Sending data externally.
 Although this is a secure process, sending source code to an external third party can be a concern.